-Kevin Esvelt, Assistant Professor at Massachusetts Institute of Technology Media Lab
+Kevin Esvelt, Assistant Professor of Media Arts and Sciences, NEC Career Development Professor of Computer and Communications, Massachusetts Institute of Technology

-Ann E. McDermott, Esther Breslow Professor of Biological Chemistry, Columbia University
+Ann E. McDermott, Esther and Ronald Breslow Professor of Biological Chemistry, Columbia University

-Tyrel McQueen, Associate Professor of Chemistry, The Johns Hopkins University
+Tyrel McQueen, Professor of Chemistry, The Johns Hopkins University

-Eric Toberer, Assistant Professor of Physics, Colorado School of Mines
+Eric Toberer, Associate Professor of Physics, Director of Materials Science, Fryrear Chair for Innovation and Excellence, Colorado School of Mines

 Eric Toberer ’02 is an assistant professor of physics at the Colorado School of Mines.
 His goal is to understand the relationship between material structure and properties to such accuracy that he can predict the properties of unexplored materials.

-Glen Hastings ’93 is the strategy and analytics manager for emerging businesses at Facebook.
-He is responsible for marketplace operations and optimization for Facebook’s off-network mobile advertising business.
-Hastings has been working in online advertising for over 10 years and previously took lead roles in Facebook’s launch of on-network mobile advertising and Yahoo’s re-launch of its search advertising platform.
+Glen Hastings ’93 is an analytics lead for Facebook’s Audience Network responsible for coordinating global audience network analytics efforts across London, Seattle, and Menlo Park offices focusing on product and marketplace analytics.
+Hastings previously took lead roles in Facebook’s launch of on-network mobile advertising and Yahoo’s re-launch of its search advertising platform.

 When selecting a college that would help her achieve her goal of becoming a doctor, Sophie Parks ’14 wanted a place where she could develop a strong foundation in the sciences.
 Parks states that going to medical school from Harvey Mudd was not a typical path, but she was really drawn to the College’s goal of educating students on the fundamentals of the sciences.
 She knew that she wanted that.
 After graduating from Harvey Mudd with a degree in biology and chemistry, Parks wanted to be closer to her hometown of Manhattan, so she applied to medical schools in New York, including Hofstra NS-LIJ.